 The materials are for me adventurous guides who constantly influence my composition on paper ; The lines are placed intuitively at first, like fuzzy landmarks present on all its surface... leaving traces here and there, progressively defining the outline line of the guitar.

-Moreover, the work must be captivating in terms of sound.
-When this is done, then all of its aesthetic value is supported and enhanced.
+The work must be captivating in terms of sound.
+Only when this is done its aesthetic value is fully supported .

 You seem to build all sorts of instrument; - What is your speciality ?

 The guitar is my main focus and the only instrument I currently make, in all its forms, either bass guitar or harp-guitar or guitar.
 I work both steel strings and nylons.
 I have repaired and worked on many historic stringed instruments such as classical guitars, lutes, and the Oud, which is at the etymological root of the word luthier, and the ancestor of the modern guitar : The first time that I saw very thin and tall soundboard braces, ... was in these -old world- instruments.
 What I have found energetic in such ladder-braced (or fan-braced) instruments I do now incorporate sparingly into my steel-string guitar builds.
 From the proportions of these century-old instruments, there is also much to respect, explore and learn from.
 I find them quite fascinating!

 About my main use of the steel strings ; -Their heavier mass and magnetic nature offer a lot of possibilities.
 I am often asked to combine acoustics and -electricity- in my builds...
 My electrics are often designed with acoustics in mind, and my acoustics can display sonic and playability aspects of the electrics.
 It can be beneficial and creative not to sub-categorize a guitar while in its design stage.
 Most important are the combined attributes of the final instrument.

 Fair enough!
 Can we meet and / or can I try your instruments before making any commitments ?